 The number of AIFs has seen consistent growth and will continue to dominate the Cypriot investment funds scene in the years to come.
 Following the modernisation of the island’s fund framework, today there are three types of AIFs that can be set up in Cyprus.
 In addition to the Alternative Investment Fund of Unlimited Number of Investors (AIFUNP), investments can be structured in the form of an Alternative Investment Fund of Limited Number of Investors (AIFLNP), which is promoted to family offices and high-net-worth individuals as an alternative to a group holding company.

 Then there is the Registered Alternative Investment Fund (RAIF), which has become a success story of its own.
-RAIFs, Cyprus’ version of Luxembourg’s popular Reserved Alternative Investment Fund, have truly taken off over the past 18 months.
-RAIFs do not require a licence from the industry regulator, the Cyprus Securities and Exchange Commission (CySEC), but need to be registered with CySEC by an already authorised Alternative Investment Fund Manager.
-There were already 26 RAIFs operating out of Cyprus at the end of April 2020 – with the first RAIFs only starting out in 2019.
+RAIFs, Cyprus’ version of Luxembourg’s popular Reserved Alternative Investment Fund, have truly taken off since the innovative vehicle’s launch in 2018.
+RAIFs do not require a licence from the industry regulator CySEC, but need to be registered with the regulator by an already authorised Alternative Investment Fund Manager.
+The first RAIFs started out in 2019, and the number has soared since with 26 RAIFs operating out of Cyprus at the end of April 2020, and 73 RAIFs by the second quarter of 2021.

 Cyprus is strategically positioning itself as a home for specialised alternative funds and investment boutiques, with many of them primarily dealing with private equity and investment in areas such as banking, real estate, hospitality, and, most prominently, in maritime and energy – two sectors in which Cyprus has an outsized influence on the European economy.
 For the shipping industry, Cyprus has become a major European flag state while it is hosting the EU’s largest shipmanagement centre.
-In the energy sector, Cyprus has attracted a lot of attention following the natural gas discoveries of recent years.
-Multinational oil and gas companies today have significant operations on the island and are investing at an unprecedented scale in the Eastern Mediterranean.
+In the energy sector, Cyprus has attracted a lot of attention following the natural gas discoveries in its Exclusive Economic Zone (EEZ) in recent years.
+Today, multinational energy giants have significant operations on the island and are investing at an unprecedented scale in the Eastern Mediterranean.

 Cyprus is also home to a number of third-party management companies offering foreign fund promoters plug-and-play solutions and easy access to the European market.
 These fund platforms provide investment managers with a fully compliant UCITS/AIFM entity and thus a European passport to market their funds within the EU, without the need to establish their own fund and/or management company substance in an EU Member State.
 Platform solutions are traditionally structured as umbrella funds, and managers can benefit from the efficiencies provided by the pre-existing structure of the platform in terms of sharing costs, existing middle and back office operating models, tried and tested systems and speed to market.